pmbanka/conventional-conversations/content/_index.md

 {{< comment author="alice" >}}
 **suggestion:** Let's avoid using this specific function...

-If we reference much of a function marked "Deprecated", is almost certain to disagree with us, sooner or later.
+If we reference much of a function marked "Deprecated", it is almost certain to disagree with us, sooner or later.
 {{< /comment >}}

 {{< comment author="7ofspades" >}}